mattbierner/blog.mattbierner.com/_posts/2015-02-07-stupid-template-tricks-pride-and-parser-combinators-part-one.md

 ```

 ## It's Functions All the Way Down
-All this is not intended teach you everything you'll ever need to know about parsers and parser combinators, there are plenty of good tutorials out there that attempt that.
+All this is not intended to teach you everything you'll ever need to know about parsers and parser combinators, there are plenty of good tutorials out there that attempt that.
 The point is that parser combinators are not scary.
 They are just functions.
 But that's also what makes them so powerful.

 # The Data Structures of the Fabulous Parser Combinator
 Let's begin the process of translating the parser combinators concepts outlined above into a C++ metaprogram.
-And before even writing our first parser, we need to define a few template data structures for for the parse state, parse errors, and the input steam itself.
+And before even writing our first parser, we need to define a few template data structures for the parse state, parse errors, and the input stream itself.

 {% include image.html file="1991-134-2_w.jpg" description="I always picture Mr. Darcy wearing these glasses, preferably also with the popped collar for maximum d-baggery." %}